hkurokawa/code-review-as-journey/presentation.md

 [.footer: Photo by [Robert Anasch](https://unsplash.com/photos/ZFYg5jTvB4A?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/)]

 ^
-This is the biggest and unavoidable topics.
+This is the biggest and unavoidable topic.
 We need to check a lot of things.
 1.check the state with onPuause and onResume,
 2.onStop and onStart,